Clouds : It's Types, Formation and effect on weather

 • Storm Formation: Large cloud systems, such as cumulonimbus clouds, lead to severe weather events like thunderstorms and tornadoes.

-• Climate Impact: Long-term cloud cover patterns can affect regional and global climates.
+• Climate Impact: The long-term cloud cover patterns can influence both regional and global climates.

 Cloud Formation Process